kiptubei/ThunesCalculator/README.md

 2. Import project into Eclipse to view and run code from the IDE
 3. Modify calculator.sh script at <TOMCAT_PATH="http://localhost:8080">, change path to match youtcr tomcat installation
 4. To run application without eclipse ,deploy the war file Calculator3.war to your tomcat server (or web server of your choice though this has not been tested on any other installation apart from Apache Tomcat 9.0)
-5. From terminal cd to the project folder ,test your application by running calculator.sh  e.g ./calculator.sh it should generate a file in the format <x2_{$SYSTEM_TIME}.csv>
+5. From terminal cd to the project folder ,test your application by running calculator.sh
+e.g ./calculator.sh add 3 4
+it should generate a file in the format <x2_{$SYSTEM_TIME}.csv>

 6. To access source code for CalculatorXML checkout git clone https://github.com/kiptubei/Calculator3.git git pull origin master

-### Prerequisites
+## Prerequisites

-Java 8+ JRE/JDK
+* Java 8+ JRE/JDK
-Google Chrome /Mozilla Firefox
+* Google Chrome /Mozilla Firefox
-Bash
+* Bash
-*For developers
+For developers
-Eclipse 2019-03
+* Eclipse 2019-03
-Apache Tomcat v9.0
+* Apache Tomcat v9.0
-Jersey 2.30
+* Jersey 2.30
-Gradle 6.2-rc-2
+* Gradle 6.2-rc-2
-JUnit 5
+* JUnit 5

-#### Running Calculator3
+## Running Calculator3
-Calculator 3 takes only 4 commands:
+Calculator 3 takes only 5 commands:
  "add","sub","mul","div","fac" for factorial

 Each of which in-turn takes only two parameters value1 and value2 (Factorial only takes one)